Apocryphon

 Apocryphon ("secret writing"), plural apocrypha, was a Greek term for a genre of Jewish and Early Christian writings that were meant to impart "secret teachings" or gnosis (knowledge) that could not be publicly taught.
 Jesus briefly withheld his messianic identity from the public.
-Based on that fact, some hypothesize without support that he also gave private instruction to the apostles, figures in the canonical Gospels of the New Testament and furnishes the material of the "sayings" Gospel of Thomas and part of the material of the Gospel of Mary.
+He also gave private instruction to the apostles, figures in the canonical Gospels of the New Testament and furnishes the material of the "sayings" of the Gospel of Thomas and part of the material of the Gospel of Mary.
 It is purportedly a secret teaching supposedly committed to a trusted disciple by Christ after his resurrection.
 The secret teaching in Gnostic literature refers to several things.